Science Fiction Timeline Site

 March:

-Sparta, early summer (but still snow in the mountains): Incident at the Stora Mine.
+Sparta, early summer (but still snow in the mountains): Helots attack the Stora Mine, deliberately targeting civilians.

-Sparta, summer: Meeting of CD officers.
-Spartan Senate meets (17 April).
+Sparta, summer: Meeting of CD officers with Spartan leaders.
+Spartan Senate meets (17 April) and enacts the Ultimate Decree.
 Attack on Helot base.

 [PS 274, 284, 287]